 Condition and Growth of Grass in the Summer Months

-High temperatures and low precipitation reduce growth and induce dormancy during the summer.
-When temperatures drop, growth resumes in the fall, and moisture becomes more abundant.
+During the summer, high temperatures and low precipitation can reduce grass growth and induce dormancy.
+However, when temperatures drop and fall arrives, growth resumes, and moisture becomes more abundant.

 Grass Types and Mowing Height